monsterkodi/koffee/README.md

+## koffee

-koffee is a clone of Coffeescript 1
+is a clone of Coffeescript 1 with a few enhancements.

-### constructor shortcut
+### Constructor shortcut

 ```coffeescript
     class C